JBDAP/JBDAP-Node-NiceError/README.md

 })

-// another NiceError which takes ne1 as it's inner error let ne2 = new NiceError('A inner NiceError was caught!',{
+// another NiceError which takes ne1 as it's inner error let ne2 = new NiceError('An inner NiceError was caught!',{
     name: 'AppError',
     cause: ne1,
     info: {